koderholic/custodial-wallet-processor/README.md

 Double-click on executable, the golang web server will start and listen for connections on the configured PORT

 API Specifications can be viewed on swagger here => localhost:{PORT}/swagger/

+Developer Setup :

+- Create a config.yaml file from the config-default.yaml file and replace necessary fields i.e AUTHENTICATION_SERVICE_SERVICE_ID, AUTHENTICATION_SERVICE_TOKEN, SECURITY_BUNDLE_PUBLICKEY for authenticating request
+- Build the service by running "go build"
+- Run the built executable "./walletAdapter"

+## Dependency

+It needs a mysql db.
+Db name and db server location can be configured in the config.yml file, see sample in config-default.yaml

+## Running Tests

+The quickest way to run test is by using go run:
+`bash
+    $ go test -v ./tests
+`